arackaf/mongo-graphql-starter/README.md

 | `objectOf`         | Function: Pass it a type you've created to specify a single object of that type |
 | `arrayOf`          | Function: Pass it a type you've created to specify an array of that type |
 | `typeLiteral`      | Function: pass it an arbitrary string to specify a field of that GraphQL type.
 The field will be available in queries, but no filters will be created, though of course you can add your own to the generated code.         |

+### Readonly types

+Add `readonly: true` to any type if you want only queries, and no mutations (both discussed below) created.
+This is useful for any Mongo collections you might have which you want to query via your GraphQL endpoint, but whose data is managed by outside processes.

 ### Circular dependencies are fine